How to Heal From a Narcissistic Relationship

 Leaving any type of toxic relationship is painful.
-You may have days where you miss the other person, doubt yourself, or feel ashamed about what happened.
+You may have days where you miss the other person, doubt yourself or feel ashamed about what happened.
 However, ending a narcissistic relationship is particularly difficult because of how much control your abuser tries to have.
 And once you do leave, healing may seem like a distant possibility.
 However, with a holistic trauma treatment program, you can learn how to heal from narcissistic abuse and connect with yourself again.

-What is Narcissistic Abuse?
+What Is Narcissistic Abuse?

-Narcissistic abuse is any type of abuse by a person with narcissistic personality disorder (NPD), or someone who has narcissistic behaviors.
-It’s most commonly emotional and mental abuse, however, it can also be physical, sexual, or financial.
+Narcissistic abuse is any type of abuse by a person with narcissistic personality disorder (NPD) or someone who has narcissistic behaviors.
+It’s most commonly emotional and mental abuse, however, it can also be physical, sexual or financial.

 The narcissistic abuse cycle is about control.
 Narcissists want to have all of the power in the relationship and use manipulation and deception to achieve that.
 Their needs are the most important, and your needs are a threat to them.
 They might need constant praise, or for you to shrink yourself to make them feel bigger.
 And because narcissists rarely feel regret for hurting others, many say cruel things and specifically target your deepest insecurities.